-The sensitivity analysis will be done by removing studies from the meta- analysis one-by-one to see if the results of Protected by copyright the meta-analysis are sensitive to any single study.
+The sensitivity analysis will be done by removing studies from the meta-analysis one-by-one to see if the results of the meta-analysis are sensitive to any single study.
 We will also examine sensitivity of findings to risk of bias status (low risk, some concerns and high risk).